Ryanstg24/FiveM-Portfolio/README.md

 //Map Markers + MLO's//
 Adding MLO's & Map Markers to go with it (Haven't done it in months) was something that I also loved.
 I feel we could slowly add more MLO's and I would love to take this project on as well.

+//Web Development//
+Ive done a couple of professional websites as well.
+Got paid $3000 for one and $5500 for the other.
+Also have done web development with Xenforo, Invision, and WordPress.

 //Management//
 This I am putting at the bottom but I feel it is the most important.
 During my Arma Development days I was either running a Community or in Management of a Community.
 This required a lot of Communication, working with the Community getting their input, involving Faction Leads (Department CoC may be a better word for it here).
 You name it I had to do it and also work with other developers which at times may be harder than you think.
 Keeping a Community happy, informed, and understanding that things take some time are all things I have dealt with in the past on a small and huge level.
 I have played here at MidWest since October of 2021 and I want to give back.
 I work a full time job so I am NOT going to be putting 100 hours into things but my full time job is remote and I do have downtime...(currently working lol).
 The other thing I wanted to mention was of course Trello Management, Time Management and suggestion management.